Altering a jumpsuit

 Tapering the legs at the side seam

-We marked with a safety pin, close to the ankle, where we wanted the pants leg to be tapered.
-Using the measurement that we took on the outside, we turned the jumpsuit inside out and marked that measurement on the inside of the leg in roughly the same spot.
+Mark with a safety pin, close to the ankle, where you want the pants leg to be tapered.
+Using the measurement taken on the outside, turn the jumpsuit inside out.
+Mark that measurement on the inside of the leg in roughly the same spot.

-Using chalk and a ruler, place the top of the ruler at the bottom of the pocket at the existing seam and the bottom of the ruler to the marking you made closer to the bottom of the leg and draw a straight line down.
+Using chalk and a ruler, place the top of the ruler at the bottom of the pocket at the existing seam.
+Place the bottom of the ruler to the marking you made closer to the bottom of the leg.
+Draw a straight line down.

-Mark on both sides and pin to hold in the layers in place while you sew.
+Mark on both sides and pin to hold in the layers in place while sewing.

 Sew along the chalk lines, removing the pins right before you get to them.